 International (including EU) students

 Applicants must have excellent written and spoken English.
-Please note that the university’s standard English language requirements are minimum standards, which maybe raised through competition.
-As a minimum, the English language IELTS must be 7.0 in each component.
+Please note that the university’s standard English language requirements are minimum standards, which may be raised through competition.
+As a minimum, the English language IELTS, for example, must be 7.0 in each component.

 European Union applicants